StSchmager/ProfessionalProjects/README.md

 ## Product Categorization

-The category of a product (e.g. "Canned Tomato Sauce") is an important data point that bridges the gap between a too broad grouping variable like main- or sub-departments (e.g. "Grocery") and the too detailed item entity of SKUs (e.g. "16 oz.
-Tomato Sauce of Brand XYZ").
-On the one hand, categories help break down aggregated department data and determine the sales drivers within a departemnt (see Ad & Sales Reporting).
-On the other hand, categories help lift SKU-level findings to a more general, meaningful level of findings that is not noo general, hence, not meaningful as in the case of departments.
+The category of a product (e.g. "Canned Tomato Sauce") is an important (meta-)data point that bridges the gap between a rather broad grouping variables like main- or sub-departments (e.g. "Grocery" or "Produce-Fruit") on the one hand and the too detailed item entity, SKUs (e.g. "16 oz.
+Tomato Sauce of Brand XYZ"), on the other hand.
+Accurate product categories provide additional value to my reporting and analyses.
+First, they help break down aggregated department data (e.g. sales, margins) and determine the (sales or margin) drivers within a departemnt (see Ad & Sales Reporting).
+More, categories help lift SKU-level findings to a more general, more meaningful level that is not too general, hence, not meaningful as in the case of departments.
+For example, a market-basket analysis conducted on a SKU-level would render a minimum of association rules; conducted on a department-level the same analysis would render the maximal amount of association rules since it's likely that items from many departments land in the same transaction.
+Conducting a market-basket analysis on a category-level would be the sweet spot and promise the most meaningful product-category associations.

 ## Sales-Data Analyses